Automattic/newspack-scripts/README.md

 # Replace the `version` at the end (e.g. 1.0.1)
 circleci orb pack src/ > orb.yml && circleci orb publish orb.yml newspack/newspack@version
 ```

+Note that before the first time updating you'll need to set the API key for CircleCI CLI by running `$ circleci setup`.

 ---